-Bradley Center, former home of the Milwaukee Bucks, demolished using 'shape charges'
+Bradley Center, former home of the Milwaukee Bucks, demolished using 'shaped charges'

 Demolition crews in Milwaukee, Wis. used explosives Sunday morning to demolish the roof of the Bradley Center, where the NBA's Milwaukee Bucks called home.

-Crews have been slowly deconstructing the 30-year-old building piece by piece since it closed last summer, but used "shape charges" to bring the structure's roof down at 9:02 a.m., according to FOX6.
+Crews have been slowly deconstructing the 30-year-old building piece by piece since it closed last summer, but used "shaped charges" to bring the structure's roof down at 9:02 a.m., according to FOX6.

 MAN ORDERED TO BUILD REPLICA OF SAN FRANCISCO HOME AFTER ILLEGALLY DEMOLISHING BUILDING